Hingham

 A virtual tour of one of the commuter boats

-Commuter boats collide! – on July 10, 2007, there was a head-on collision in heavy fog between 2 commuter boats
+Commuter boats collide! – on July 10, 2007, as a passenger I witnessed a head-on collision in heavy fog between 2 commuter boats

-Massachusetts Bay Lines – harbor cruises, whale watches
+Massachusetts Bay Lines – commuter boats, harbor cruises, whale watches

 Hingham Yacht Club